Silicon Valley Office

-Daniel Yost is co-chair of the IP Licensing & Technology Transactions practice at Orrick and a prior co-chair of Orrick’s Technology Companies Group.
+Daniel Yost is co-chair of the Technology Transactions Group at Orrick and a former co-chair of Orrick’s Technology Companies Group.
 He is recognized for negotiating complex commercial and technology transactions and intellectual property counseling.

-Daniel has represented companies in various industries, including biotechnology, consumer electronics, energy, entertainment, hardware, Internet, media, semiconductor, services, software, telecommunications and wireless.
-His energy clients include clients in the solar, ethanol, biomass, geothermal and water purification sectors.
+Daniel has represented companies in various industries, including biotechnology, cleantech, energy, consumer electronics, entertainment, hardware, internet, media, semiconductor, services, software, telecommunications and wireless.
+His energy clients include clients in the solar, biofuels, waste to energy and geothermal sectors.

 Daniel has acted as key legal counsel in:

-- Manufacturing, distribution and sale arrangements for makers of software, chips, security devices and solar technologies, among others.
+- Manufacturing, distribution and sale arrangements for makers of software, chips, security devices, batteries and solar technologies, among others.

 - Technology transactions with universities, governments and non-profit entities.

-- Privacy, copyright and online pitfalls applicable to Internet companies.
+- Copyright, privacy and online pitfalls applicable to Internet companies.

 - Domestic and international collaborations for developers of pharmaceutical products, medical devices, semiconductors and software, among others.